 One of the designs investigated in the sensitivity study was selected and fabricated to validate the FEM results and the models developed in this paper.
 By inspection, the shape of the joints in Fig. 13 show that the CCM notch’s overall shape has less lateral motion when compared to its rectangular counterpart, confirming the predictions of the FEM.
 Further, from Fig. 15 we see that both the FEM simulations and the experimental results show an increase in joint stiffness by a factor of approximately 1.6.
 The results depict an initial region where the force-deflection characteristics of the rectangular joint and the augmented joint coincide.
 This initial deflection occurs before the compliant region makes contact with the contact-aid.
 Once the self-reinforcement occurs, the slopes of the plots diverge, and the ratio of these new slopes correlate with an increased resistance to externally applied blocking-forces.
 Differences between the FEM and experimental figures can be accounted for based on small alignment errors in clamping the physical prototype and also the shape of the physical specimen under no-loading.
-The laser cut CCM notches experienced some thermal effects during their manufacturing which resulted a small degree of plastic deformation of the notches which affects their shape in a resting state.
+The laser cut CCM notches experienced some thermal effects during their manufacturing which resulted in a small degree of plastic deformation of the notches, affectingtheir shape in a resting state.
 If the compliant region is slightly pre-curved or bent, this will affect the amount of displacement that it undergoes before touching the contact-aid.
 Overall, the CCM design improves the effective stiffness K of the joint throughout nearly its full range of motion as desired.
 This effect is distinct from tapering the notch edges to create mechanical closure in that the joint’s stiffness only increases when the notch closes at maximum bending.

 The results comparing the cable tension vs. bending angle presented in Fig. 16 indicate that both the rectangular and contact-aided joint are capable of articulating through the same range-of-motion, which is a bending angle of approximately 80o.
 The primary difference between the two loading-unloading curves is the cable tension required to articulate the joints.
 The tensions required for the augmented joint are approximately double those required for the rectangular joint.
 Ideally, the contact-aid would only impact the stiffness of the joint against externally applied loads and would have negligible effects on the required cable actuation forces.
 However, the actuation cables used to articulate joints of this size are capable of supporting loads an order of magnitude higher than these values, and therefore, we expect the increase in cable tension to be manageable for many design variations.
 Fig. 16 also highlights the agreement between the statics model, FEM model and experimental results.
 In both cases, the constitutive model and coefficient of friction used were the same.
 The FEM simulation and experimental data for the rectangular asymmetric notch joint in Fig. 16-B also aligns very well.
 Both of these cases provide support that the FEM simulations are an effective predictive design tool for the future development of these mechanisms.